johndatserakis/file-upload-with-preview/README.md

 # file-upload-with-preview

 This is a simple frontend utility to help the file-upload process on your website.
-It is written in pure JavaScript, has no dependencies, and is a tiny 3.75 kB (gzipped).
+It is written in pure JavaScript, has no dependencies, and is a small 13.55 kB (gzipped).
 You can check out the live demo [here](https://promosis.github.io/file-upload-with-preview/).

 For the most part, browsers do a good job of handling image-uploads.
 That being said - we find that the ability to show our users a preview of their upload can go a long way in increasing the confidence in their upload.

 **file-upload-with-preview** aims to address the issue of showing a preview of a user's uploaded image in a simple to use package.

 ## Features
-- Shows the actual image preview in the case of uploaded .jpg, .jpeg, and .png images.
-Shows a *success-image* in the case of uploaded .pdf files, uploaded videos, and other uploaded file types - so the user knows their image was collected successfully.
+- Shows the actual image preview in the case of a single uploaded .jpg, .jpeg, or .png image.
+Shows a *success-image* in the case of an uploaded .pdf file, uploaded video, or other uploaded file - so the user knows their image was collected successfully.
+In the case of multiple selcted files, the user will be shown a *success-image* that indicates multiple files were selected.
 - Shows the image name in the input bar.
+Shows the count of selected images in the case of multiple selections within the same input.
 - Allows the user to clear their upload.
 - Looks great - styling based on Bootstrap 4's [custom file-upload](https://getbootstrap.com/docs/4.0/components/forms/#file-browser) style.
-- Framework agnostic - to access the uploaded file just use the `cachedFile` property of your `FileUploadWithPreview` object.
+- Framework agnostic - to access the uploaded file/files just use the `cachedFileArray` (always will be an array) property of your `FileUploadWithPreview` object.
-- For every file you want just initialize another `FileUploadWithPreview` object with its own `uniqueId` - this way you can have multiple file-uploads on the same page.
+- For every file-group you want just initialize another `FileUploadWithPreview` object with its own `uniqueId` - this way you can have multiple file-uploads on the same page.
+You also can just use a single input designated with a `multiple` property to allow multiple files on the same input.

 ## Installation